 The Black Death, tragic though it was, may have made the world a brighter place.
-The following improvements to society would no doubt have inevitably evolved gradually, but the Black Death was a catalyst.
-In spearheading change it allowed humanity to benefit from the new circumstances sooner than later.
+The following improvements to society would undoubtedly have inevitably evolved, but the Black Death was a catalyst.
+In spearheading change, it allowed humanity to benefit from the new circumstances sooner than later.

 Human populations evolve when confronted with disease.
 Gene variants help certain people fight infection better than those who do not have those variants.
 People with these beneficial genes tend to bear more children than those who don’t.
 This process, known as positive selection, results in favored genes persisting over time while inferior genes die out.

 Recent studies have found that descendants of Europeans who survived the plague had their genes altered to make them more resistant to disease.
 It may explain why Europeans respond differently from other people to certain illnesses and autoimmune disorders.
 More specifically, a cluster of three immune system genes code proteins that latch onto harmful bacteria, triggering a defensive response.
 People living in places the Black Death did not ravage lack these toll-like receptor genes.